TrondSvandal/fish-app/README.md

 ## Usage

-Visit the web application in your browser to identify fish species.
+Visit the web application in your browser to estimate fish length.